-After the suitability test is complete, the device will undergo bioburden testing to determine their microbiological load.
-This device bioburden level is often used in sterilization validations to calculate the dose or sterilization time a device may need.
-Additionally, as part of quality control, quarterly bioburden testing is done to determine whether the microbiological load on a device has changed.
+After an acceptable method validation is complete, the device will undergo bioburden testing to determine their microbiological load.
+This device bioburden level is often used in sterilization validations to calculate the verification or sterilization dose a device may need.
+Additionally, as part of quality control, quarterly bioburden monitoring is done to determine whether the microbiological load on a device has changed.